RussKie/TaskDialogStudy/README.md

     ![exercise1](./images/exercise1.png)

-2. Create a simple task dialog with custom buttons
+2. Create a task dialog with
+    * a checkbox "Do not show again"
+    * a footer with a hyperlink (that navigates to https://dot.net/)

     ![exercise2](./images/exercise2.png)

-3. Create a simple task dialog with
+3. Create a task dialog with custom buttons
-    * a custom content,
-    * a verification text, and
-    * a footer with a help link (e.g. go to https://dot.net/)

     ![exercise3](./images/exercise3.png)